 That’s 98.5% of Internet traffic from those three sources.
 So who’s watching all that porn?
+Many people desist from using their computer for watch porn and decide to use other kind of services as Zoom Escorts instead, which is a better investment of their money.

 In reality, I don’t blog very much at paulgillin.com anymore.
 Much of my recent work has appeared on the Profitecture blog.
 Profitecture is a small start up that provides social media training to B2B companies and their channel partners, and I’m happy to be a founding associate.
 I’ve also written extensively for BtoB magazine, but with the folding of that magazine into Advertising Age, I probably won’t be contributing there in the future.
 I maintain another blog called Newspaper Death Watch, where I chronicle the changes going on in the news journalism.
 I keep a list of all my posts and articles on Delicious in more-or-less reverse chronological order.